linck628/raw-key-fingerprints/draft-lennox-raw-key-fingerprints.md

 and terminate the TLS or DTLS connection with a bad_certificate error if not.
-Note that in some circumstances a ClientHello or ServerHello may outrace an SDP answer; application data MUST NOT be sent over the TLS connection until the fingerprint has been received and validated.
+Note that in some circumstances a ClientHello or ServerHello may outrace an SDP answer; application data MUST NOT be sent over the TLS connection until the raw key fingerprint has been received and validated.

-If multiple raw key fingerprints are present, a certificate is valid if at least one fingerprint is valid using a hash function that the entity considers sufficiently secure.
+If multiple raw key fingerprints are present, a certificate is valid if at least one raw key fingerprint matches the raw key using a hash function that the entity considers sufficiently secure.

+If a remote SDP offer or answer does not contain a "raw-key-fingerprint" attribute, and TLS does not contain a CertTypeExtension, then the peer does not support (or does not wish to use) raw keys in fingerprints, and the standard procedures of {{!RFC8122}} MUST be used instead.

+If an SDP offer or answer is inconsistent with TLS messaging (e.g., a CertType of X509 is provided when SDP contained only "raw-key-fingerprint" attributes, or a CertType of RawPublicKey when SDP contained only "fingerprint" attributes), then the TLS connection MUST be terminated with a bad_certificate error.

+> TODO: Do we want to support asymmetric cases, where one endpoint is
+> willing to receive raw keys but cannot present one?
+This would be
+> relatively straightforward for answerers, but would require an
+> additional SDP attribute for an offerer to indicate its willingness
+> to receive a raw key.

 ## SDP Advertisements